gbiggs/rtshell/README.txt

 are available as HTML files).
 These will be installed under ``${prefix}/share/man``.
 You must add this folder to your system's ``$MANPATH`` environment variable to be able to use them.
-For example, if you installed rtshell into /usr/local, add the following line to your ``.bashrc``::
+For example, if you installed RTShell into /home/blag, add the following line to your ``.bashrc``::

-  export MANPATH=/usr/local/share/man:${MANPATH}
+  export MANPATH=/home/blag/share/man:${MANPATH}

 Running the tests